 Liying also considers herself standing at the best position to serve as a liaison between the public and private sectors particularly on the topic of public policy reform.
-To serve the goal, Liying provides pro bono services for the prominent Taiwan Internet and E-Commerce Association and carries the responsibility as the Vice Secretary-General to work with AppWorks and all industry leaders to together strive for a smarter regulatory environment that respects and rewards innovation.
+To serve the goal, Liying provides pro bono services for the prominent Taiwan Internet and E-Commerce Association and work with AppWorks and all industry leaders to together strive for a smarter regulatory environment that respects and rewards innovation.